isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-concrete-pool-deck/index.md

 [secure your swimming area](https://www.redcross.org/get-help/how-to-prepare-for-emergencies/types-of-emergencies/water-safety/swim-safety.html)
 .

-This Kilz edition is suitable for porous concrete commonly installed in pool deck areas.� This product works by creating a barrier to keep water out while allowing trapped vapor to escape, resulting in less corrosion, efflorescence, and spalling.
+This Kilz edition is suitable for porous concrete commonly installed in pool deck areas.
+This product works by creating a barrier to keep water out while allowing trapped vapor to escape, resulting in less corrosion, efflorescence, and spalling.
 Before application, adequate preparation of the surface is needed.
 For uncoated concrete surfaces, the manufacturer recommends allowing curing for up to 30 days.
 Etching the surface with grit sandpaper or muriatic acid is prudent to achieve a textured surface.
 For previously coated surfaces, use recommended products to clean and prepare the surface adequately.
 If there are peels, using a paint stripper is highly recommended to sand the concrete surface down.
 The manufacturer recommends applying the coating within the temperature range of 10-32C for best results.
 For hairline cracks of up to 3mm, apply the coating with a nylon/polyester brush and allow drying completely before applying with a roller.